Are you looking to fix the RTC connecting Discord issue?

 However, Discord works well together with VPNs that support User Datagram Protocol (UDP).
 UDP establishes a rapid network, which reduces data exchange delays.

 As a result, the transmission is much quicker than the Transmission Control Protocol (TCP).
-If your VPN does not support UDP, you will have to switch providers or disable it when using Discord.
+If your VPN does not support UDP, you will have to switch to a VPN for Discord or disable it when using Discord.

 Fix 7: Disable IPv6